seed-rs/seed-quickstart-webpack/README.md

 * **`yarn start`**

   - Build project and start developer server on `127.0.0.1:3000`.
-  - _Note:_ Make sure that last two lines in `/crate/Cargo.toml` are commented out (more info in that file)
   - Server auto-reloads browser tabs on changes.
   - It doesn't destroy state if I change only styles (hot reload).
   - I can connect mobile devices to dev server: